chowland/AFiD-MuRPhFi/docs/phasefield_validation.md

 [Favier et al. (2019)](https://doi.org/10.1017/jfm.2018.773) provide a semi-analytic solution for the case in which surface energy is zero and the melting temperature on the phase boundary remains equal to $T_m$.
 Below, we reproduce the two figures from their appendix.
-We compare the phase-field model for various values of $C$, keeping $\mathcal{S}=1$ and $A=1.2/\mathcal{S}C$.
+We compare the phase-field model for various values of $A$, keeping $\mathcal{S}=1$.

 {% include "axisymmetric_melting_radius.html" %}

 The initial development is quite similar in all cases, since the curvature of the interface is not too high.
-As the simulation develops and the disc shrinks, the interface curvature increases, leading to faster melting in the cases where $C$ is smaller.
+As the simulation develops and the disc shrinks, the interface curvature increases, leading to faster melting in the cases where $A$ is smaller.
-This matches the trend seen by [Favier et al. (2019)](https://doi.org/10.1017/jfm.2018.773), and as $C$ gets larger, we appear to approach the semi-analytic solution associated with no Gibbs-Thomson effect.
+This matches the trend seen by [Favier et al. (2019)](https://doi.org/10.1017/jfm.2018.773), and as $A$ gets larger, we appear to approach the semi-analytic solution associated with no Gibbs-Thomson effect.

 {% include "axisymmetric_melting_temperature.html" %}

-This trend is even clearer in the temperature profiles, where for cases with lower $C$ we see the interface temperature drop significantly as the disc melts.
+This trend is even clearer in the temperature profiles, where for cases with lower $A$ we see the interface temperature drop significantly as the disc melts.
 Reassuringly, despite such variation in the solid and phase boundary, the temperature profile in the liquid phase remains very similar between all cases.

 ## 2-D Rayleigh-Bénard convection with a melting boundary